scalar-labs/cassy/docs/getting-started.md

 ```

 #### File system storage specific requirements
 The storage machine need to be accessible via ssh from the slave node performing the backup.
-Similarly,
-to the ssh configuration between the master and slave node, place a SSH private key without passphrase in the slave
+Place a SSH private key
-and the corresponding public key in the storage machine.
+without passphrase in the slave ssh folder `~/.ssh/id_rsa` and the corresponding public key in the storage machine.

 ## Use